GarethElms/jQuery.formError/README.md

 This will ensure that after 25 characters has been reached, a new line is inserted into the error message before it is rendered on the page.
 To disable this feature, set newLineAtCharacterCount to 0.

-To disable to validation image functionality globally add this somehwere in your javascript code :
+To globally disable the validation image functionality (so you don't have to pass it into every formError() call) add this somewhere in your javascript code :

 ####
 	$.extend( true, $.fn.formError.defaultOptions, {successImage:{enabled:false}});

-Or to change the character limit globally :
+And to change the character limit globally :

 ####
 	$.extend( true, $.fn.formError.defaultOptions, {successImage:{newLineAtCharacterCount:20}});

-You can use the same technique to override any of the default options, which are :
+You can use the same technique to globally override any of the default options.
+The default options are :

 #### Default options
 	$.fn.formError.defaultOptions =